pyg-team/pytorch_geometric/docs/source/tutorial/distributed_pyg.rst

         init_method='tcp://{}:{}'.format(master_addr, ddp_port))
 **Note:** For CPU-based sampling the recommended backed is `gloo`.

 The RPC group initialization is more complicated as it needs to happen in each sampler process.
-This can be done my modifying ``worker_init_fn`` that is called at initialization of worker processes by torch base class ``_MultiProcessingDataLoaderIter``.
+This can be done my modifying ``worker_init_fn`` that is called at initialization of worker processes by torch base class :class:torch.utils.data.`_MultiProcessingDataLoaderIter`.
 We provide a customized init function:

 .. code-block:: python